junxit/us-congress-bills-116/bill.md

 This Act may be cited as the “Department of Homeland Security Office of Civil Rights and Civil Liberties Authorization Act”.

 ## § 2.
-Officer for Civil Rights and Civil Liberties
+Officer for civil rights and civil liberties

 - **(a)** *In general* Section 705 of the Homeland Security Act of 2002 (6 U.S.C.
 345) is amended—
   - **(1)** in the section heading, by striking “Establishment of”; and